Help high school students learn practical skills, forge lifelong relationships and find a path to college and future careers.

 Help make dreams and futures come true

 Many high school students rely on financial support to attend Tyler’s Pre-College Programs, and many must turn down what could be a defining moment in their lives due to insufficient funding.

-Now through May 4, 2019 you can support Tyler’s summer Pre-College Programs through Temple’s OwlCrowd campaign—100 percent of your generous tax deductible gift will directly support students, with a priority placed on fully-funding scholarships.
+Make a gift to students of Tyler's Pre-College Programs here—100 percent of your generous tax deductible gift will directly support students, with a priority placed on fully-funding scholarships.